 You are authorized to install and use the software product on all computers a) in the possession of the company (legal person or natural person(s) in the case of corporations) owning the license and b) all located at a single site.
 This should be used wholly in conjunction with all hardware in your possession, i.e. this license may not be used to provide a service to a third party.
+This software product may be used only via the corresponding bootable medium that was either purchased or that you created.
+Separate installation of the software product itself or any of its components on individual computers is not part of this licensing agreement.
 This license is bound to a single natural person and is non-transferable.